Trelissick Park Group logo

 Climbing Asparagus

 A nasty creeper which produces small white flowers in early summer, followed by orange berries which are spread by birds.
-The tubers must be removed.
-It should be bagged and remove for landfill disposal.
+Remove and bag the tubers for landfill disposal.
+You can leave the above ground plant material on site to rot.

 Japanese Honeysuckle